 We will assess each pupil's current skills and levels of attainment when they start at the school.
-This will build on information from previous settings and Key Stages, where appropriate.
+This will build our transition process that includes information provided from previous settings and Key Stages, where appropriate, the family and external agencies involved with the pupil and family.
 We will also consider any evidence that the pupil may have a disability and if so, what reasonable adjustments the school may need to make.